Scotland at 45mph

 The next day Dad took me to a local bike place and we looked at replacement indicators and discussed what was needed.
 As much as he was upset that his choice of road had led to my accident, I could tell part of him was looking forward to getting the bike fixed up.
 It'd be the two of us working on a bike again.
 I'm ashamed to say I wasn't as enthusiastic about it as he was.
 I was still annoyed with myself about falling off and couldn't bring myself to get excited about anything.

 The accident, the bike and everything else was about to become trivial however as the next morning my dad suffered a sudden heart attack and died.
 This was very hard to take.
 I had been very close to my Dad.
 He wasn't just my father, he was my best friend too.
-He was overweight and smoked so it wasn't exactly unbelievable.
+He was overweight and smoked so it wasn't exactly unbelievable but this did not make it any easier.
 At times I've selfishly found myself wishing he'd had just a mild heart attack so I could have spoken to him before he went.
 He had watched his own father suffer and die in a hospital bed though and it haunted him something fierce so I've taken solace in the fact that we did not get to share a similar experience.